igmoweb/acronyms/README.md

 - `AFAIK`: As Far As I Know.
 "I know nothing but take this as an undeniable truth and good luck"
 - `AFK`: Away From Keyboard.
 Use it whenever you don't have an valid excuse to stop working and have a drinky.
 - `APAC`: Asia Pacific Region.
+- `AWOL`: Absent Without Official Leave.
+Something is missing somewhere or somebody has defected but that's unlikable in a civil environment.
 - `BAU`: Bussiness as usual.
 This is good, or not.
 - `BBIAB`: Be Back In a Bit.
 Probably more than "a bit".
 - `BIAB`: Be Back In a Bit.
 Why the hell do we have two for the same thing?!